Justin-Watkins/Justin-Watkins.github.io/07-LeadScoring.md

 ))
 ```

 We will also have to consider a resampling strategy.
-Since cross validated results demonstrated similar error rates, let's use a holdout sample.
+Since cross-validated results demonstrated similar error rates, let's use a holdout sample.
 We'll use classification error as our measure.